pokt-network/smt/docs/SMT.md

 digests of the leaf nodes are stored at their respective paths.
 If retrieved manually from the database the returned value will be the digest of the leaf node, **not** the leaf node's value, even when `WithValueHasher(nil)` is used.
-The node value can be parsed from this value, as the tree `Get` function does by removing the prefix and path bytes from the returned value.
+The node value can be parsed from this value, as the trie `Get` function does by removing the prefix and path bytes from the returned value.

 See [KVStore.md](./KVStore.md) for the details of the implementation.